-The LL.M. in Comparative Law requires two semesters in residence and a minimum of 26 credit hours of study.
-The academic year runs from early August until the end of May of the following year.
+The LLM in Comparative Law requires two semesters in residence (August to May) and a minimum of 26 credit hours of study.
 We do not offer a part-time program at this time.

 Orientation (2 weeks)

-Orientation will help you adjust to the language and study of law at a United States law school, as well as provide opportunities for course selection, completion of enrollment and administrative requirements, and other activities to accustom you to life as a U.S. law student.
+Prior to the beginning of the fall semester, our LLM students participate in a two-week orientation program.
+This orientation helps students adjust to the language and study of law at an American law school as well as provides opportunities for course selection, completion of enrollment and administrative requirements, and other activities to accustom themselves to life as U.S. law students.